jessicam1/ClusterBuster/README.md

 ## A Machine Learning Algorithm for Genotyping SNPs from Raw Data

 ### Purpose
-Cluster Buster is a system for recovering the genotypes of no-call SNPs on the Neurobooster array after processing with Illumina Gencall.
-It is a neural network, outlier detection algorithm, and web app for visualizing SNP genotypes.
+Cluster Buster is a system for recovering the genotypes of no-call SNPs on the Neurobooster array after genotyping with Illumina Genome Studio.
+It is a neural network, genotype concordance analysis, and SNP genotype plotting system.

 ### How to Run
 A pipeline is conveniently provided in cluster_buster_pipeline.ipynb